Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @image html /user_guides/modeling_algos/images/modeling_algos_image018.png "Intersecting filleted edges with different radii leave a gap, is filled by a surface"
 @image latex /user_guides/modeling_algos/images/modeling_algos_image018.png "Intersecting filleted edges with different radii leave a gap, is filled by a surface"

+@subsubsection occt_modalg_2_5_4 Plate surfaces

+In CAD, it is often necessary to generate a surface which has no exact mathematical definition, but which is defined by respective constraints.
+These can be of a mathematical, a technical or an aesthetic order.

+Essentially, a plate surface is constructed by deforming a surface so that it conforms to a given number of curve or point constraints.
+In the figure below, you can see four segments of the outline of the plane, and a point which have been used as the curve constraints and the point constraint respectively.
+The resulting surface can be converted into a BSpline surface by using the function <i> MakeApprox </i>.

+The surface is built using a variational spline algorithm.
+It uses the principle of deformation of a thin plate by localised mechanical forces.
+If not already given in the input, an initial surface is calculated.
+This corresponds to the plate prior to deformation.
+Then, the algorithm is called to calculate the final surface.
+It looks for a solution satisfying constraints and minimizing energy input.

+@figure{/technical_overview/images/modeling_algos_image061.png,"Surface generated from two curves and a point"}

-@subsubsection occt_modalg_2_11_3 Surfaces from curve and point constraints The *GeomPlate* package  provides the following services for creating surfaces respecting curve and  point constraints:
+The package *GeomPlate*   provides the following services for creating surfaces respecting curve and  point constraints:

 #### Definition of a Framework